 Compact device.
 BiTec detector with back-thinned TE cooled CCD (2048 pixels, 0.8 nm optical resolution, electronic shutter), and SiC photodiode with radiometric filter.
 Optical bandwidth correction (CIE214).
-Filter wheel with shutter and two attenuation filters.
+Filter wheel with shutter and edge filter.
 Input lens with diffusor window.
 Cosine field of view.

 CCD spectroradiometer for design applications.
 Module for integration in test systems for front-end and back-end LED testing.

 Lightmeter for spectral Irradiance, Erythema, etc.

 Spectral irradiance (W/(m² nm)), irradiance (W/m²), peak wavelength, center wavelength, centroid wavelength, Erythema.
 Option integrating sphere: in addition spectral radiant power (W/nm) and radiant power (W)

 Diffusor, cosine corrected field of view (f2 ≤ 3 %)